Registration for the ECMGG is now closed for 2022

-The format in 2021 will be very similar to the first examination in 2019, i.e. two parts:
+The format in 2022 will be very similar to the examination in 2021, i.e. two parts, online:

 1. Multiple Choice Question (MCQ) paper – 110 questions.
-This paper will be scheduled for 18th June 2021, delivered online with remote proctoring in association with a commercial examination provider.
-It should be accessible from any private location with a good internet connection.
-A trial connection will be undertaken sometime during the two weeks prior to June 18.
+This paper will be scheduled for June 24th, 2022, delivered online with remote proctoring in association with a commercial examination provider.
+It is usually accessible from any private location with a good internet connection.
+A trial connection will be undertaken during the weeks prior to the exam.
 It will be essential to pass the MCQ paper to progress to the oral assessment.

-2. Structured Oral Assessment (SOA) – 6 stations.
-This will be scheduled for 17th September 2021 for those candidates who passed the MCQ paper.
+2. Short Oral Assessment (SOA) – 6 stations.
+This will be scheduled for September 19th, 2022 for those candidates who passed the MCQ paper.

-For logistic reasons, the number of candidates that can be accommodated in the 2021 ECMGG will be limited to 50.
+For logistic reasons, the number of candidates that can be accommodated in the 2022 ECMGG will be limited to 50.
 Priority will be given to candidates from nations which are members of the UEMS—Section of Medical Genetics.
 Non-medical graduates are not eligible to sit the ECMGG.

 WHY TAKE THE ECMGG?

 The European Certificate in Medical Genetics and Genomics (ECMGG) is intended to be the main knowledge-based assessment tool for Clinical / Medical Genetics and Genomics training across Europe, establishing world class-leading standards in the specialty throughout all European countries.